benmneb/vomad.life/content/chiang-mai-food.md

 [website](http://www.beastburgercafe.com/) | [facebook](https://www.facebook.com/beast.burger)

-<prominent-img src="chiang-mai-food/beastburger-vegan" caption="The Best Vegan Burger in Chiang Mai?"></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/beastburger-vegan" caption="The Best Vegan Burger in Chiang Mai?"></prominent-img>

 Living in Thailand changed my opinion on western food.
 Even well before I came here, as I just started eating more and more vegan whole-foods at home in Australia, I naturally drifted away from most western food, as it's nearly entirely animal-based, and when it's not, it uses a lot of processed or refined ingredients.
 When I started travelling around Europe after being in Asia for 4 months and was re-introduced to western food quite suddenly, I was struck by an obvious realisation: western food sucks, compared to Thai, Indian and Mexican cuisine.